c410-f3r/cl-traits/README.md

 # Collection Traits (cl-traits)

-Yet another library that provides traits that describe collections.
+Yet another library that generalizes collections.
 This is a best effort without GAT.

 Many data structures have unique features that make it difficult or even impossible to create a single `trait` that fits all.
 This crate tries to circumvent such behaviour by providing a single method for each `trait` to achieve maximum flexibility and freedom.